Your Resident Writer

 ‘Cause we ain’t gonna get to one day

-That’s why we drink‘Cause the sun’s up
+That’s why we drink

 ‘Cause it’s sundown